How Do I Appeal A Traffic Fine In Spain?

 - Most appeals are still filed by a small minority of drivers, but those who appeal with specific evidence or technical challenges are increasingly successful—especially with legal representation or insurance support.

 Don’t let a fine be the only thing that costs you.
 Medical bills after a collision can be far pricier than a traffic penalty.
 If you’re driving regularly in Spain, get peace of mind with a policy that fits your budget.
-Compare options and secure cover today on our Affordable Sanitas health insurance in Spain page — or jump straight to a quote: Get an affordable quote.
+See the full list of plans on our Sanitas health insurance page — or compare affordable cover here: Get an affordable quote.